 - Go to Network > Static Routes to view the configured static routes:

-- Go to Monitor > Routing Monitor to view the routing table.
+- If Optimal dashboards is selected, go to Dashboard > Network and expand the Routing widget to view the routing table.

 Configure IPsec VPN on the HQ FortiGate

 - Set Template type to Custom.

 Static IP Address